How to watch the Republican National Convention tonight - Local News 8

 Most of the convention will take place in Washington, including on the White House lawn and at the Andrew W. Mellon Auditorium.
 The Mellon Auditorium is located around the block from Trump’s hotel, which Republicans said they expected to act as a social hub for the week and will likely benefit financially.

-Secretary of State Mike Pompeo plans to address the RNC on Tuesday from Jerusalem, a person familiar with his plans said, a break from longstanding traditions of leaving behind domestic politics when outside of the country — particularly for the nation’s top diplomat.
+Secretary of State Mike Pompeo addressed the RNC on Tuesday from Jerusalem, which was a break from longstanding traditions of leaving behind domestic politics when outside of the country — particularly for the nation’s top diplomat.

 Republicans began their convention on Monday with an in-person roll call in Charlotte, North Carolina, which was attended by 336 delegates — six delegates from each state and territory.
 Trump and Pence appeared at the roll call in North Carolina on Monday to thank the delegates.